-An 'early move' under the scheme applies when a resident in an identified impacted housing block, on an estate which is being regenerated, wishes to be offered accommodation outside of the new homes being built, elsewhere within the rest of the boroughs stock.
+An 'early move' applies when a resident in an identified impacted housing block, on an estate which is being regenerated, wishes to be offered accommodation outside of the new homes being built, elsewhere within the rest of the boroughs stock.

-1.1 ELIGIBILITY
+1.1 Eligibility

-All existing secure council tenants who have held their tenancy for 12 months are eligible to apply for an early move; applications are processed and assessed in line with the banding and points scheme.
-Successful applicants will be placed in (the highest) Band A under Regeneration Decants, as accepted on to the councils interest queue, to explore whether there are options for an early move, that they wish to take up.
+All existing secure council tenants who have held their tenancy for 12 months are eligible to apply for an early move; applications are processed and assessed in line with the banding and points scheme, with successful applicants being placed in (the highest) Band A under Regeneration decants, as accepted on to the councils interest queue, to explore whether there are options for an early move, that they wish to take up.